Robin Umberg: Civilian career

 In Dec 2019, BG Umberg was appointed by Governor Brown and in 2022 reappointed by Governor Newsom to the California Veterans Board that serves to advocate for Veterans and decide Veteran appeals on decisions made by Calvet.
 She is a member of the American Legion, Reserve Officer Association, and the Military Officer Association of America.

+Personal life

 She currently resides in California with her husband, Tom Umberg who is a retired Army Colonel and current member of the California State Senate.
 They have three children, Brett, Tommy, and Erin Umberg.